About the course

 The teaching aim is to foster discussion and debate between academic staff and students to identify and explore theory, methods and practice in an academic space that encourages a critical dialogue.
 In the second year you will work on your thesis project with the support of a specialist supervisor.

-There is a one-week field trip to the Ebro Basin during the Easter vacation and day field visits to a variety of destinations during the year.
+There is a one-week field trip to the Ebro Basin in Spain during the Easter vacation and day field visits to a variety of destinations during the year.

 At the end of the first year you take the examinations associated with the MSc in Water Science, Policy and Management.
 You must pass the examinations taken at the end of the first year in order to proceed into the second year.
 In the first year there are two assessed essays linked to elective courses.